ChorusOne/liquid-staking/README.md

 - Second community call - Wednesday, Jan 29th @ 5pm CET

 Agenda for first call:
-- overview of liquid staking
+- Overview of liquid staking
-- introduction to some of the potential challenges
+- Introduction to some of the potential challenges
-- discussion on Design Principles - what are the characteristics we'd like to see in an ideal liquid staking model?
+- Discussion on Design Principles - what are the characteristics we'd like to see in an ideal liquid staking model?

 Chorus Team project roles:
 - Brendan Dillon - Strategy & Bus.
 Dev. - Brendan will be the overall project coordinator